TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 </xs:element>
 ```

 Here's the matching snippet from a NIEM Model Instance subset.
 While it's longer, that's because it details the different objects in modeling terms.
 Note that it isn't XML _Schema_.
 It's not designed as a tool for validating exchanges.
 It's plain XML and only defines the Model Instance.
-To use as a tool for validation, you would convert this to the technology you'll be using, be it XML Schema, JSON, RDF, UML, or whatever.
+To use as a tool for validation, you would convert this to the technology you'll be using, be it XML Schema, JSON, RDF, UML<sup>[3](#uml_fn)</sup>, or whatever.

 ```xml
 <ObjectProperty structures:id="nc.PersonEmploymentAssociation">